-Cross-Tenant Global Admin Impersonation: Exploiting Legacy Actor Tokens in Entra ID
+Cross-Tenant Admin Impersonation in Entra ID

 Learn how attackers exploited undocumented “Actor Tokens” in Microsoft Entra ID to impersonate Global Admins across tenants, bypass Conditional Access, and achieve stealthy tenant takeover.